 With health and hedonism,

-p.s.
-4 Weeks to Wellness is almost full for the spring session!
-If you want to join me for a little reset, you can grab one of the last few spots here.
-We begin April 23rd and the last day to register is the 20th!
+p.s. enrollment for 4 Weeks to Wellness is back open!
+If you want to join me for a little reset, you can grab one of the last few spots in this session here.

 Red Lentil and Spinach Masala